googlegenomics/pipelines-api-examples/wdl_runner/README.md

 ## (2) Run the sample workflow in the cloud

 The file [./workflows/wdl_pipeline.yaml](./workflows/wdl_pipeline.yaml)
-defines a pipeline for runing WDL workflows.
+defines a pipeline for running WDL workflows.
 By default, it uses the docker image built by the Broad Institute from this repository:

 ```